albertoroldanq/asteroids-game/README.md

 Game project to practise Python with OOP

-If you're not sure if you have python3 installed, follow first steps of this [README.md](https://github.com/albertoroldanq/bookbot)
+If you're not sure whether you have python3 installed, follow first steps of this [README.md](https://github.com/albertoroldanq/bookbot)

 Once you've confirmed python is installed, you can clone this repository and follow the instructions below.